-Estimated Input Latency is an estimate of how long your app takes to respond to user input, during the busiest 5s window of page load.
-The timing of this audit is from First Meaningful Paint to the end of the trace which is roughly 5 seconds after Time to Interactive.
+Estimated Input Latency is an estimate of how long your app takes to respond to user input during the busiest 5 second window of page load.
+The timing of this audit is from First Meaningful Paint to the end of the trace, which is roughly 5 seconds after Time to Interactive.
 If your latency is higher than 50 ms, users may perceive your app as laggy.

-The RAIL performance model recommends that apps respond to user input within 100ms, whereas Lighthouse's Estimated Input Latency target score is 50ms.
-Why?
-Lighthouse uses a proxy metric, availability of the main thread, to measure how well your app responds to user input.
+The RAIL performance model recommends that apps respond to user input within 100 ms, while Lighthouse's Estimated Input Latency target score is 50 ms. Why?
+Lighthouse uses a proxy metric—availability of the main thread—to measure how well your app responds to user input.

-There is a 90% probability a user would encounter input latency of the amount that Lighthouse reports, or less.
-10% of users can expect additional latency.
+Approximately 90% of users will encounter Lighthouse's reported amount of input latency or less.
+10% of users can expect higher latency.

-How to improve the Estimated Input Latency metric
+How to improve your Estimated Input Latency score

-To make your app respond to user input faster, you need to optimize how your code runs in the browser.
-Check out the series of techniques outlined in the Rendering Performance docs.
-These tips range from offloading computation to web workers in order to free up the main thread, to refactoring your CSS selectors to perform less calculations, to using CSS properties that minimize the amount of browser-intensive operations.
+To make your app respond to user input faster, optimize how your code runs in the browser.
+Check out the series of techniques outlined on Google's Rendering Performance page.
+These tips range from offloading computation to web workers to free up the main thread, to refactoring your CSS selectors to perform fewer calculations, to using CSS properties that minimize the amount of browser-intensive operations.

-One important caveat of this audit is that it's not a complete measurement of input latency.
-This audit does not measure how long your app truly takes to respond to a user input; it does not measure that your app's response to the user's input is visually complete.
+Caution: The Estimated Input Latency audit isn't a complete measurement of input latency.
+It doesn't measure how long your app truly takes to respond to a user input; nor does it does measure that your app's response to the user's input is visually complete.